-Glacce, maker of the aforementioned Goop crystal straws, broke onto the lifestyle market in 2015 with crystal-embellished water bottles.
+Glacce, maker of the aforementioned crystal straws, broke onto the lifestyle market in 2015 with crystal-embellished water bottles.
 As embellished bottles of all stripes became must-haves, Glacce gained enough of a cult following to warrant a profile in Vanity Fair.
 The straws, introduced last year, seem like a natural extension of their brand — which leads us to wonder how long it might be before trendy bottle behemoths like S’well and Soma decide to get in on the action.

 “It’s funny because the Glacce bottle came to me in a dream, and then this idea came to me when I was up really late one night sketching and designing, almost like a sleep deprivation kind of thing,” says co-founder Sharon Leslie.
-“And then we realised there were no straws on the market that worked like this.”
+“And then we realized there were no straws on the market that worked like this.”

 The Glacce straw screws into two pieces, which makes it easier not only for cleaning, but for drinking from a cocktail glass or even sharing with a straw-less companion.
-Leslie also notes that the crystal can be removed from the straw and worn on a chain as jewellery.
+Leslie also notes that the crystal can be removed from the straw and worn on a chain as jewelry.
 “The straws make a perfect bar tool,” she says.
 “I think it’s a really nice thing to have at your house, also as a decorative piece.”